manwar/theweeklychallenge/content/blog/map-tube-unicode.md

 I find it a bit tricky to type `Unicode` characters using my `US-layout` keyboard.

-A quick and easy workaround is to copy the characters from an online resource.
+A quick and easy workaround is to copy the characters from online resource.

 Here's what I ended up after some initial trial and error: `unicode-map.xml`